CleverTap/clevertap-unity-sdk/README.md

 1. Download the latest version of the CleverTap Unity package.
 Import the `.unitypackage` into your Unity Project. **Go to Assets** > **Import Package** > **Custom Package**.
 2. Add the **PlayServiceResolver** and the **ExternalDependencyManager** folders.
 These folders will install the **EDM4U** plugin, which automatically adds all the Android and iOS dependencies when building your project.
-3. Ensure that the scripts inside the `Editor` folder are added (`AndroidPostImport`, `CleverTapPostBuildProcessor.` and the other scripts).
-The `AndroidPostImport` script sets up `clevertap-android-wrapper` library for Android. `CleverTapPostBuildProcessor` helps iOS and Android setup.
+3. Ensure that the scripts inside the `Editor` folder are added.
+The `AndroidPostImport` script sets up `clevertap-android-wrapper` library for Android.
+IOS/Android `PostBuildProcessor` scripts helps iOS and Android setup.

 ### Import the CleverTap Unity Package as a Local Dependency